Features

 Besides the features provided by mezzio/mezzio-fastroute, dot-router offers route groups, which are collections of routes that (partially) share the same path.

-In order to use this feature, first get an instance of the Dot\Router\RouteCollector using the below code:
+To use this feature, first get an instance of the Dot\Router\RouteCollector using the below code:

 /** @var \Dot\Router\RouteCollectorInterface $routeCollector */